Infrastructure as Code tool for Azure

 - You have to consider native tooling for each option that provides the best experience for you.
 Plenty of extensions in IDEs like VSCode for a lot of languages.
 Something like Terraform has great ecosystem for testing too (eg: Terratest).

-- For those with affinity towards some programming languages - Ansible, Powershell, Azure CLI would be a better fit.
+- For those with affinity towards some programming languages - Pulumi, Ansible, Powershell would be a better fit.

-- For those without any such affinity - Terraform, Biscep and ARM templates would be better.
+- For those without any such affinity - Terraform, Bicep, Azure CLI or ARM templates would be better.

 Here we take some use cases and suggest options which are well suited for it.